-This fall Kino Lorber will release World Doc Grand Jury Prize-winner “Of Fathers and Sons,” from Talal Derki, who returned to his native Syria for two years, embedded with a jihadist family as he claimed to be a journalist sympathizer, which landed IDA, Cinema Eye Honors and Indie Spirit nominations.
+This fall Kino Lorber is releasing World Doc Grand Jury Prize-winner “Of Fathers and Sons,” from Talal Derki, who returned to his native Syria for two years, embedded with a jihadist family as he claimed to be a journalist sympathizer, which landed IDA, Cinema Eye Honors and Indie Spirit nominations.

 Netflix acquired L.A. filmmaker Sandi Tan’s investigation into her stolen 1992 Singapore indie film, “Shirkers,” which won Best Director at the Sundance World Documentary Competition, a spot on the DOC NYC shortlist, nominations from Cinema Eye Honors, Independent Spirit and Gotham Awards, and won Best Documentary from the LAFCA.